testmunk/docs/android.rst

 IMAGE HEREEEEE

-This inspection is important to identify the right elements that you later will need for your test cases.
+This inspection is important to identify the right elements that you later will need for your testcases.
 For example the `resource_id` is needed when you use the teststep `Then I touch view with id...`.

 ..
 IMPORTANT::
 	If you use an Android version lower than API level 18 / Jelly Bean you will not be able to interact with the `resource-id` of the element.